Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 [KV Storage Guide](kv-storage-guide.md).

 Table names are also no longer confined to what `sysio::name` can hold — 13 characters of `a-z1-5.`.
-The `_i` literal hashes the identifier instead, so `a-zA-Z0-9_` and longer names are usable. (`hash_id::max_length` is 128, but nothing validates against it or against an alphabet — treat both as conventions, not as checks.)
+The `_i` literal hashes the identifier instead, so longer names are usable.
+The name a `[[sysio::table("…")]]` publishes is checked against `a-zA-Z0-9_.` and must be written as a single plain string literal — it reaches the ABI verbatim and is read from there by wire-sysio, SHiP and Hyperion.
+Length is not checked (`hash_id::max_length` is 128, a convention rather than a limit).
+[What abigen describes, and what it refuses](abi-tables.md) has the rules and their diagnostics.

 ```cpp
 #include <sysio/hash_id.hpp>